vallonic/consent-studio-wordpress-plugin/README.md

 * Live chat in your Consent Studio dashboard https://consent.studio
 * E-mail support@consent.studio

-Also, we do have an extensive knowledge base available for you on https://intercom.help/consent-studio.
+Also, we do have an extensive knowledge base available for you on https://intercom.help/consent-studio/en.

+🇳🇱 Our support is also available in Dutch (NL).